regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Ge Create Sell Order

 Create a sell order at the Grand Exchange on the character's map.
-Please note that a 5% sales tax is charged.
+Please note there is a 3% listing tax, charged at the time of posting, on the total price.

 ### Example
 ```dart